Russia defends expulsion of European diplomats

-MOSCOW (AFP) - The Kremlin on Monday (Feb 8) defended Russia's shock expulsion of European Union diplomats during their high-profile visit but insisted it remained interested in reviving relations with Brussels.
+MOSCOW • The Kremlin yesterday defended Russia's shock expulsion of European Union diplomats during their high-profile visit but insisted it remained interested in reviving relations with Brussels.

 Russia last Friday announced the expulsion of diplomats from Germany, Poland and Sweden during the rare meeting in Moscow between EU foreign policy chief Josep Borrell and Russian Foreign Minister Sergei Lavrov.

-The declaration of the three foreign diplomats as personae non gratae (an unacceptable or unwelcome person) was a "consequence of the actions of some diplomatic missions in Moscow against the backdrop of illegal riots", Kremlin spokesman Dmitry Peskov told journalists on Monday.
+The declaration of the three foreign diplomats as personae non gratae (an unacceptable or unwelcome person) was a "consequence of the actions of some diplomatic missions in Moscow against the backdrop of illegal riots", Kremlin spokesman Dmitry Peskov told journalists yesterday.

 He added that Russia "has clearly demonstrated it does not intend to tolerate this".